PINKgeekPDX/volume-control-plugin/README.md

 ----- Discription: ------

-This plugin give you ability to remap keys of choice to control the windows media keys for:
+This plugin give you ability to remap device of choice to control the windows media keys for:

-Volume_Up
+- Volume_Up
-Volume_Down
+- Volume_Down
-Volume_Mute
+- Volume_Mute

+You can use with any joysticks, racing wheels... etc. Anything really.

 ----- Install: -----